iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 }
 ```

 Notice how we call `increaseWeight` on click.
 Inside that function (more on the weird syntax in the next section), we use the `setState` function call that's extended via the `Component`.
 Here, we take the state called `weight` and assign it the value of 1 + current weight.
+Notice the use of `this.state.weight` instead of `this.weight`.

+By using JavaScript arrow functions, you can auto-bind class methods without having to bind them in the constructor.
+Also the constructor can be left out, when not using the props, by defining the state directly as a class property.

 #### Arrow Functions

 In JS ES5 version, here's how you'd define a function:

 ```jsx
 function sayHello(){
     return 'Hello!'